MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 Scrum4 True    False
 Scrum5 True    False
 ```
 Here the parent template is an object representing an existing process, and multiple names for different variations of the "Scrum" template are created.
-Note that in addition to being output, the proceses are stored in a variable, $Processes, for later use by using the OutVariable common parameter.
+Note that in addition to being output, the processes are stored in a variable, $Processes, for later use by using the OutVariable common parameter.

 ## PARAMETERS